alejeindrox/alejeindrox/game/warrior/level-5-error-1.md

 Latency is higher.
 Load is lower.
 Performance? 🤷‍♂️

-The PM is happy.
+The Lord of Deadlines is briefly satisfied...
-Until marketing adds more users and everything explodes.
+Until the Heralds of Marketing summon more users and all crumbles.

 The Demon of Callback Hell calls this a buffet.